• Home

 What’s going on in the Strait of Hormuz and with oil prices now?

 Brent crude oil prices dipped below $100 a barrel last week as Iran declared the Strait of Hormuz open to commercial traffic.
-But hope soon faded after Iran closed the strait again after the U.S. Navy fired on and seized an Iranian container ship.
+But hope soon faded when Iran closed the strait again after the U.S. Navy fired on and seized an Iranian container ship.
 Oil prices are back above $103 a barrel as of Thursday morning.

-Birol and the IEA have sounded the alarm on the war’s impact on the global energy market since the U.S. and Israel launched their initial attack on Iran in late February.
+Birol and the IEA have sounded the alarm on the war’s impact on the global energy markets since the U.S. and Israel launched their initial attack on Iran in late February.
 In a late March interview, Birol said global decision-makers aren’t prepared to handle the full breadth of the energy crisis.

 “If you want to put in a context, this crisis as it stands now: two oil crises and one gas crisis put all together,” he said.

 The IEA has used a powerful lever to ease the impact of the energy shock.
 In early March, the Paris-based organization released a record-breaking 400 million barrels of emergency oil stocks to temper rising prices.
-Birol said in an interview on the In Good Company podcast early April the IEA would consider a second release of reserves.
+Birol said in an interview on the In Good Company podcast in early April that the IEA would consider a second release of reserves.
 The organization has urged governments to promote cost-cutting measures to ease the energy shock’s economic pain, such as by encouraging public transportation use, a step many governments across the Asia-Pacific region, one of the hardest-hit areas of the globe, have already taken.

 But Birol said the only real solution to ending the crisis is to reopen the strait.